-All of these are warm colours (between 1000 and 4000 on the Kelvin colour-temperature scale).
-Warm colours evoke positive feelings such as happiness, excitement and optimism.
-For that reason, images taken during the golden hour have a positive energy associated with them.
+All of these are warm colors (between 1000 and 4000 on the Kelvin color-temperature scale).
+Warm colors evoke positive feelings such as happiness, excitement, and optimism.
+For that reason, images taken during the golden hour have positive energy associated with them.

 It makes your photography look a bit magical, hence the golden hour’s nickname as “magic hour”.